maestroh/maestroh.github.io/_posts/2017-06-17-building-team-morale.md

 ## Team Types
 ![Team Types](/img/teamTypes.png)

 Teams can fall along 2 axes; one for productivity and one for mood.
 The vertical dimension is productivity where high productivity is at the top.
 The horizontal dimension is mood where the team members are happier in the  positive direction.
 The graph above breaks teams down into 4 types based on these criteria.
-Each type of team has its own indicators.
+Each type of team has its own characteristics.
 Perhaps you've worked on some of these teams.
-Looking for these indicators may help you identify which quadrant your team falls into, and could help you move more towards getting your team "In The Zone".
+Identifying where you team lies on these dimensions could help you move towards getting your team "In The Zone".

-Breakdown Teams
+### Disfunctional Teams
 These teams have no structure.
 The process in place is poor and the atmosphere is toxic.
 You might have a lot of folks gossiping and you probably have a lot of turn over.
 Blame gets spread around and no one takes responsibility.
-You'll probably see these types of teams in
+The focus of these teams has nothing to do with the team success.
+You might see this situation if a team is seen as a cost center by a company.
+The focus changes from delivery to cutting costs or not screwing up in general.

+### Blissful Teams
+These teams probably have some structure.
+The focus of these teams may be retention, as a result, you may see low turnover.
+Team members are happy on these teams and can't imagine it could get any better.
+However, it can get better.
+These teams may produce, but the delivered product may not be inline with the business needs.
+There is probably a lack accountability, and team members will have low ambition since there's no reason to leave.

 Low producing teams fall into two categories: micromanaged and stressed, or happy and unsctructured.
 High producing teams tend to be happy and structured.